janparttimaa/apple-devices/README.md

 This have placeholder called "**Example Company**".
 Replace the placeholder to your company name and safe the changes.
 For example, if your company name is "XYZ" script should look like this:

 ![Screenshot](/img/img%206.png)

+## Deploy prepared script to specific devices via Configuration Manager as an application
+For this example, we will deploy the script to specific devices at fictional company XYZ uisng Configuration Manager.
+Needed settings that needs to be configured: